Noise Pollution in US National Parks.

 Natural areas, parks, wildlife preserves those little patches of green space are quiet areas.
 Places where we can just sit and think.
 Or are they?
 Unfortunately, local and national parks are becoming louder and more chaotic because of noise pollution.
 Contact Hearing Group for help with noise protection and remember, the best protection for your hearing is an updated hearing evaluation.

 Natural places and noise

 Parks used to be the one place to go for peace and quiet.
-But honking horns, jets, and other noise is reducing the peaceful aspects of our parks.
+But honking horns, jets, and other noise are reducing the peaceful aspects of our parks.
 This reality has even been studied by researchers from Colorado State University.

 They found that 63% of protected areas in the United States are subject to significant human-caused noise.
 The protected natural areas range from national parks that span millions of acres to local parks.
 Rachel Buxton, one of the authors, says these are areas people go for respite from the noise and stress of modern life.
 Unfortunately, we are finding that a good percentage of them experience levels of noise pollution.
 In general, national parks and wilderness areas tended to be quieter.
 But some state and federal lands that allow logging, mining, and oil and gas extraction are quite noisy.

 In more than 60% of parks and other protected areas, artificial noise is so intrusive.
 A sound you should be able to hear from 100 feet away, can only be heard from 50 feet away.
 In 21% of these areas, there are spots where a sound normally audible from 100 feet away is only audible from 10 feet away!

 According to the study, there were areas that had shockingly high levels of artificial noise.
 These have the potential to harm your hearing health.
 The excess noise is more damaging than just irritating humans.
 For plants and animals, the noise can disrupt whole colonies.
 Even some plants need silence for seed spreading.
 Loud car engines and the blasting noise of machinery scare away the animals that do that job.

 Traffic noise a problem